 Council aims to help ease the related issues that affect people who are experiencing homelessness in our community.

-The Community Led Plan for Homelessness (The Plan) aims to address homelessness in Shoalhaven through a range of collaborative actions that will be implemented by the community and homelessness sector, and with support of Council.
+The community led plan for homelessness aims to address homelessness in Shoalhaven through a range of collaborative actions that will be implemented by the community and homelessness sector, and with support of Council.

-Find out who and what is involved in The Community Led Plan for Homelessness.
+Find out who and what is involved in Shoalhaven Community Led Plan for Homelessness.